 Any dog owners knows that it is important to undergo a whole host of training programs to ensure a calm, considerate and well-behaved pup.
 It is easy to focus on the basics of obedience and house breaking, but what about boundary issues?
 Is your dog likely to wander off from the property if left unattended?
 A good fence around the entire perimeter helps, but isn’t always practical.
 Some fences ruin the property and upset neighbors.
 Some dogs will just dig under them anyway.

 An electric dog fence could be the answer.
-This is an invisible system that is either wireless or runs underground.
-Below are some brief reviews highlighting the best of these dog fence systems in both the in-ground and wireless categories.
+This is an invisible dog fence system that is either wireless or runs underground.
+Below are some brief reviews highlighting the best of these dog fence systems in both the underground and wireless categories.
 Before that, let’s look at some important considerations about these hidden fences.

 1. Electric Dog Fence In Ground SportDOG Brand In-Ground Fence System